Middle school (grades 6-8) · Kissimmee, FL

 What is the racial and ethnic makeup of Denn John Middle School?

-The largest demographic group at Denn John Middle School is Hispanic or Latino at 75.0%.
-The school serves a diverse student body in KISSIMMEE, FL.
+The largest demographic group at Denn John Middle School is Hispanic or Latino at 75.0% of enrollment, in Kissimmee, FL.

 What is the Resource Investment Index for Denn John Middle School?

-Denn John Middle School has a Resource Investment Index of 33/100 (F) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Denn John Middle School has a Resource Investment Index of 34/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page